rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Delete Scan Engine

-Delete an existing scan engine from the security console
+This action is used to delete an existing scan engine from the security console

 ##### Input